 In 1986 the festival encompassed over 30 events, including golf tournaments, sailboat races, folk dancing, art and photographic exhibits, ballet, the country’s only 24 hour,100 mile foot race, international exhibits, and a choral concert.

 In 1981, Dr. and Mrs. D. Jackson Faustman, along with Molly Kimura, who is a flower arranging instructor in Japanese culture, were instrumental in bringing 22 residents to our 57th Annual Camellia Show.
 Matsuyama is a city roughly the same size as Sacramento and has declared itself as Sacramento’s “sister city”.
-They also have an annual Camellia Show each year and a group of 14 Sacramentans were fortunate enough to pay a return cal to Matsuyama’s show in April of 1981.
+They also have an annual Camellia Show each year and a group of 14 Sacramentans were fortunate enough to pay a return visit to Matsuyama’s show in April of 1981.
 Since then, our society has formed a close bond with the camellia enthusiasts of our “sister city”, sharing camellia culture and learning more about each other.

-After the passing of Prop 13 by voters in 1978, funding for the festival dwindled as did the festival over time, although the Annual Camellia Show continues.
+Funding for the festival dwindled as did the festival over time, although the Annual Camellia Show continues.

 May we continue to cherish the delicate beauty of the camellia in the years to come.
 The Camellia Society of Sacramento continues to grow and flourish.
 Today, the society continues to support the goal of the original group- encourage the community to enjoy and grow camellias.